 While it offers many advantages, Bluetooth Low Energy (BLE) does not appear to be optimal for tracking and locating lost items.
 The phone's connection to the tracker tags can be disrupted by physical barriers and electronic signals, and also has a deceptively short range.

-Bluetooth LE does not appear to be inherently difficult nor expensive to implement.
-A bare-bones item tracker is listed for $5 on Amazon and offers the same basic functionality as the $30 Tile/Trackr/Duet.
-Consumers are paying a ~600% markup for a nicer form factor, a better coinciding app (with the exception of Duet), and an additional crowd-finding feature that scarcely works.
+Despite the $30 price tag for just one of these trackers, BLE does not appear to be inherently expensive to implement.
+A bare-bones item tracker is listed for $8.99 on Amazon and appears to offer the same basic functionality as the Tile/Trackr/Duet.
+Consumers are paying over a 300% markup for a nicer form factor, better branding, and an additional crowd-finding feature that scarcely works.

-Based on my competitive analysis and target price point, I created three detailed user personas to represent consumers in my primary audience: Tech-Savvy Professionals.
+Based on my competitive analysis and target price point, I created three detailed user personas to represent consumers in my primary audience.
 Click an image to enlarge.